 Rosa Bonheur moved to Paris in 1828 at six years old with her mom and siblings, her dad having ventured out in front of them to set up a residence and income.
-However even before she could talk she would draw for hours with pencil and paper.
+However, even before she could talk she would draw for hours with pencil and paper.
 To cure this her mom showed her to read and write by having her select and draw a creature for each letter of the alphabet.
-In spite of the fact that she was sent to class like her brothers, she was a problematic disruptive child in the classroom and removed from various schools.
+Although she was sent to class like her brothers, she was a problematic disruptive child in the classroom and was removed from various schools.

 Bonheur the Most Famous Female Painter of the 19th Century.

-As was customary in the art schools of the period, Rosa Bonheur started her training by reproducing pictures from drawing books and by sketching from plaster models.
-As her training advanced she started to make studies of domesticated animals from life, incorporating stallions, sheep, dairy animals, goats, rabbits and other animals in the fields on the edge of Paris.
+As was customary in the art schools of the period, Rosa Bonheur started her training by reproducing pictures from drawing books and sketching from plaster models.
+As her training advanced she started to make studies of domesticated animals' life, incorporating stallions, sheep, dairy animals, goats, rabbits, and other animals in the fields on the edge of Paris.
 At age fourteen she started to duplicate paintings at the Louvre.
 Among her most loved painters were Nicholas Poussin and Peter Paul Rubens.

 She additionally studied animal anatomy and osteology by going to the abattoirs of Paris and by performing dissections of animals at the École Nationale Vétérinaire d'Alfort, the National Veterinary Institute in Paris.
 There she arranged detailed studies which she would later use as references for her compositions and figures.

-Rosa Bonheur was known for wearing men's garments, her selection of companions and her inclination for smoking cigarettes.
+Rosa Bonheur was known for wearing men's garments, her selection of companions, and her inclination to smoke cigarettes.
 On her wearing of pants, she said at the time that her decision of clothing was essentially practical as it facilitated her work with animals.